cyclone-scheme/winds/README.md

        PACKAGE AUTHORING:
-       build-local [DIRECTORY] - build local package using package.scm from DIRECTORY or \".\" test-local [DIRECTORY] - test local package using (test ...) from package.scm in DIRECTORY or \".\" TODO - package - scaffold directory layout and a package.scm stub
+       build-local [DIRECTORY] - build local package using package.scm from DIRECTORY or \".\" test-local [DIRECTORY] - test local package using (test ...) from package.scm in DIRECTORY or \".\" package - scaffold directory layout and a package.scm stub

 *Attention!
 PACKAGES name should be a a **quoted** list of two or more symbols, starting with 'cyclone'*.
 For example: